chaostoolkit-attic/chaoshub-archive/docs/setup.md

 # Setup your Environment

-This project is meant to be executed easily locally by default.
+The Chaos Hub open source project was designed to be executed locally, with minimal requirements, by default.

-**WARNING**: Do not run a default, non-configured, instance on a public address.
+> **WARNING**: It is _not_ recommended run a default, non-configured, instance on a public address.
-This would be great honeypot!

-You can run the Chaos Hub locally without too much difficulties provided you install the dependencies.
+To run the Chaos Hub locally you need to install the following dependencies first.

 ## Application Python Requirements